justnicke/TestTaskFS/README.md

 ### If no schem

-Manage schemes -> Auotocreate Schemes Now  -> Close
+Manage schemes -> Autocreate Schemes Now  -> Close